REMOTE JOBS FOR PREGNANT WOMEN

 In other words, these jobs are ideal if you require a lot of breaks, have frequent appointments, or simply need a schedule outside of the traditional nine-to-five.

-Believe it or not, you can get started as a bookkeeper faster than you can carry a child to term.
+Believe it or not, bookkeeping in excel guide can get you started as a bookkeeper faster than you can carry a child to term.
 There’s little certification required – and contrary to popular belief, you don’t have to be a math whiz.
 You just need to be comfortable enough with numbers to balance a company’s books.
 This important work allows them to track their income and expenses – and pay the appropriate taxes, too.

 The flexibility of bookkeeping makes it an especially attractive option for new and soon-to-be moms.
 Many small companies can only afford a bookkeeper part-time, so you can work mornings and enjoy afternoons off.
 Not much of a morning person?
 Sleep in and get your work done after the morning hustle eases up.
 The possibilities are endless.